social-media-prediction/TPIC2017/index.md

 http://www.tagstagram.com/

 Jang, Jin Yea, et al. "Generation like: Comparative characteristics in instagram."
 Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI'15), 2015.

+## Contributor
+Bo Wu in Chinese Academy of Sciences and Microsoft Research Aisa